 - The free learning content coming from Microsoft

-- Ability to add content from other learning providers like LinkedIn Learning, Skillsoft, Pluralsight, etc (your organization must have a separate license for that learning to provide that content)
+- Ability to add content from other learning providers like LinkedIn Learning, Skillsoft, Pluralsight, etc (your organization must have a separate paid license from that learning provider to provide that content)

 - The integrations with SharePoint that lets you add your own content to Viva Learning